Fit and Well Logo

 I suffer from Celiac Disease

 I was diagnosed with Celiac Disease (CD) when I was 55 years old.
-It came as an unpleasant surprise because I simply adore flour! pizza, bread, pastry, cookies, biscuits, cakes, and pasta.
+It came as an unpleasant surprise because I adore flour!
+Pizza, bread, pastry, cookies, biscuits, cakes, and pasta.

-And all of a sudden I learned that I could no longer eat them!
-No more crispy croissants, or a warm crusty French baguette.
+And all of a sudden, I learned that I could no longer eat them!
+No more crispy croissants or warm, crusty French baguettes.

-But finally, the process of grieving helped me live with my loss, and I learned that life is great, and that I can still eat great meals (including pizza, pasta, bread, and pastry) without any gluten.
+Finally, the process of grieving helped me live with my loss, and I learned that life is great and that I can still eat great meals (including pizza, pasta, bread, and pastry) without any gluten.

-In Fit-and-Well's gluten-free life section, I want to share resources on how to cope with a gluten-free life, so that you too can learn how to live without gluten.
+In Fit-and-Well's gluten-free life section, I want to share resources on coping with a gluten-free life, so that you too, can learn to live without gluten.

 What is Gluten?

-Plants synthesize proteins, and they store them for future use as a source of nitrogen, sulphur, and carbon.
+Plants synthesize proteins, and they store them for future use as a source of nitrogen, sulfur, and carbon.

 It is a common component of flour, and foods such as bread, cakes, biscuits, pasta, pies, cookies, and cakes.

-But flour is also used to thicken other foods (soups, and sauces) and gluten containing grains are used to brew beer, make soy sauce, and malt.
+But flour is also used to thicken other foods (soups, and sauces) and gluten-containing grains are used to brew beer, and make soy sauce, and malt.

 Hidden sources of gluten